WPManageNinja/fluent-affiliate-docs/guide/integrations/fluentbooking-integration-with-fluentaffiliate.md

 ## Enable FluentBooking in FluentAffiliate

-First, you need to enable the integration to let the two plugins work together.
+Once both plugins are active, the first step is to enable the integration from your FluentAffiliate dashboard.

-1. Once FluentBooking is active, go to the **FluentAffiliate Dashboard**.
+1. Go to the **FluentAffiliate Dashboard**.

-2. From the top menu, click on **Settings**, and from the left sidebar, select the **Integration Settings** option.
+2. From there, click on the **Settings** tab in the top menu.

+3. On the left sidebar, select the **Integration Settings** option.

-3. You will see a list of available integrations.
-Look for **FluentBooking** in this list.
-To enable the integration, click on the **toggle** button next to FluentBooking.
+4. Inside Integration Settings, find **FluentBooking** in the list of available integrations.

+5. Click on the **toggle** button to enable the integration.

-Your **FluentBooking** integration with **FluentAffiliate** is now active, allowing affiliates to earn referral commissions on booking sales.
+6. Your **FluentBooking** integration with **FluentAffiliate** is now active.
+To customize how commissions work, click the **Manage** button.

-In the **Manage** section, you'll find additional settings to customize how affiliate commissions work with your bookings.

 ![Integration Settings](/guide/public/images/integrations/fluentbooking/integration-setup-options.webp)

 ## Configure FluentBooking Settings

-When you manage the settings, a pop-up will appear where you can adjust how affiliate commissions are handled for your bookings.
+After clicking *Manage*, you can configure how affiliate commissions are handled for your booking events.

-* **Disable Commission on Renewal**: If you check this option, FluentAffiliate will disable affiliate commissions for booking renewals.
-Affiliates will not earn commissions when customers renew their bookings.

-* **Disable Commission on Upgrade**: By enabling this checkbox, all booking upgrade commissions will be turned off for affiliates.
-This means no commissions will be given when customers upgrade their bookings.

-Once you’ve chosen the settings that match your needs, just click the **Save Setting** button to save your changes.
+* **Enable Affiliate integration for FluentBooking**: You must check this box to activate commission tracking for your booking sales.

+* **Enable custom rate for specific booking events**: Check this box if you want to override the default commission rate and set special rates for different booking events.

+## Custom Affiliate Rate Configuration

+Once the **Enable custom rate** option is checked, you can define specific commission structures for your individual booking events.
+This is ideal if you want to offer different commission rates for different services or events.

+Click on the **+Add New Group** button to get started.

+1. **Select Booking Events:** Use this field to search for and select the specific booking event to which the custom rate will apply.
+2. **Select Rate:** Set the commission rate for the selected event.
+Enter a numerical value to set the commission amount.
+ * **Rate Type Selector:** Click the dropdown menu to choose between a **Percentage (%)** of the sale or a **Fixed** amount.

+3. **Add More Rates:** You can click the **+Add New Group** button again to create more custom commission rules for other booking events.
+To remove a rule, click the **delete** icon on the right.

+After configuring your custom rates, click the **Save Settings** button.

 ![FluentBooking Settings](/guide/public/images/integrations/fluentbooking/booking-settings-configuration.webp)